Emily Brontë's Wuthering Heights: Plot

-The story is that of the fierce passionate love between the moor-loving, wild girl Catherine Earnshaw and the poor equally wild spirit her father takes in to be raised as her brother, Heathcliff.
-When her father dies, Catherine's biological brother, jealous that Heathcliff was their father's favorite, treats Heathcliff as a servant and has him beaten.
-The story tracks the story of Heathcliff's and Catherine's story of fierce love and the story of Heathcliff's rage, pain, jealousy and vengeance that he pitilessly enacts on the man that gets in the way of his marrying her, Edgar Linton.
-The story of Heathcliff and Catherine's love is painted in intense Romantic tones in contrast to the superficial artifice and shallow feeling of high society as represented by the Lintons.
-Ultimately Catherine dies and a devastated Heathcliff begs her to haunt him as a ghost.
-The story then follows how her daughter with Linton, and his son with Linton's sister – whom Heathcliff tricks into marrying him and then treats with great cruelty – fall in love.
-Theirs is the happy romantic ending that Heathcliff and Catherine are denied, except after death, walking as ghosts together on the moors.
+Inspired by her visit to the ruins of a once-lavish manor home, Emily Brontë composes a story centered on the passionate love between the moor-loving, wild girl Catherine Earnshaw and the poor equally wild spirit her father takes in to be raised as her brother, Heathcliff.
+When her father dies, Catherine's biological brother, envious of how Heathcliff was favored over him, abuses Heathcliff relentlessly.
+Driven off, Heathcliff returns years later to find Catherine married to the wealthy Edgar Linton and her family living in near-poverty, and he uses his new fortune to insert himself back into their lives.

+The story tracks Heathcliff's and Catherine's fierce love and Heathcliff's rage, pain, jealousy and vengeance that he pitilessly enacts on the man that gets in the way of his marrying her, Edgar Linton.
+Heathcliff and Catherine's love is painted in intense Romantic tones in contrast to the superficial artifice and shallow feeling of high society as represented by the Lintons.